It's Rush Limbaugh, the Excellence in Broadcasting Network.

 And by the way, he wasn't wearing mom jeans and didn't look like a girl, 24 years old or otherwise, when he threw the first pitch.

-Well I mean, I remember Obama's first pitch at a Washington Nationals game.
+Well, I mean, I remember Obama's first pitch at a Washington Nationals game.

-It was not a particularly Bush was wearing full body armor while he tossed that first pitch.
+It was not particularly a Bush was wearing full body armor while he tossed that first pitch.

-And my point is that at the while all this is going on, the liberals are convening a forum, a symposium at the State Department, asking, what did we do to make them so mad?
+And my point is that while all this is going on, the liberals are convening a forum, a symposium at the State Department, asking, what did we do to make them so mad?

-Why do they, the militant Islamists hate us?
+Why do they, the militant Islamists, hate us?

-these unscripted, uncensored displays of love and pride in our country.
+These unscripted, uncensored displays of love and pride in our country make them nervous because it's the one thing they can't fake.

-They try, and you know they just don't feel it.
+They try and you know they just don't feel it.

 So they have to do something about it.

-And they set about as their strategy, based on the Greenberg-Carville memo to essentially destroy Bush.
+And they set about as their strategy, based on the Greenberg-Carville memo, to essentially destroy Bush.

-As we all know, and we're feeling the repercussions of it today.
+And they succeeded, as we all know, and we're feeling the repercussions of it today.

 They're not big fans of the military.